BKeyport/MMM-Block/README.md

 THANK YOU for your consideration.

-If you like this project, or any other project I have done, please consider donating to L'Arche Tahoma Hope, a 501(c) org, at https://donorbox.org/in-support-of-l-arche-tahoma-hope

-If you'd like, make a note in honor of Nancy Tyson.
-Thank you.

 ### this module is suspended and is no longer actively being maintained.
 If you'd like to take it over, please let me know.

 This is a module for the [MagicMirror](https://github.com/MagicMirrorOrg/MagicMirror) project.